An ingrown hair bump, or cyst, extends from the skin’s surface and deep underneath it. It usually looks like a red pimple with a hair on its surface.

 The only way you can prevent ingrown hairs from occurring at all is to refrain from hair removal altogether.

-The best way to reduce the incidence of ingrown hairs is to stop tweezing, plucking, and waxing the hairs until the ingrown hair has made its way out by itself or with the help of a professional.
+The best way to reduce the incidence of ingrown hairs is to stop tweezing, plucking, and waxing your hair until it has made its way out by itself or with the help of a professional.

-If you do decide to remove the hair yourself, practice smart hair removal to reduce your chance of ingrown hairs.
+If you decide to remove the hair yourself, practice smart hair removal to reduce your chance of ingrown hair.
+Some types of ingrown hair cysts can’t be prevented simply by avoiding hair removal.
+In cases where treatment is needed, a doctor will figure out the best course for you.

 At-home hair removal tips

 • Only use sharp razors.
-Dull razors may not cut hair straight, which can cause the hairs to curl back into the skin.
+Dull razors may not cut your hair straight, which can cause the hairs to curl back into your skin.

 • Shave with warm, not hot, water.